-I remember it like it was yesterday.
-I was supposed to be on a date, but a quick trip to Wal-Mart and one positive pregnancy test later, I told my boyfriend to drop me off at my house.
+I remember it as if it was yesterday.
+I was supposed to be on a date, but a quick trip to Walmart and one positive pregnancy test later, I told my boyfriend to drop me off at my house.
 I went straight to my room and sat there for hours, trying to come up with a solution for this unplanned baby I was now carrying.

 What was I going to do?